jhill1/SEPwC/source/Revision_control_3.inc.rst

       rm filename

-   Similarly a directory can be removed using `rm -r dirname` or `rm -rf dirname`.
+   Similarly a directory can be removed using ``rm -r dirname`` or ``rm -rf dirname``.
    If the files or folder being removed in this fashion are tracked by Git, then their removal becomes another change that we will need to track, as we will see in the next section.

    **Solution**

-   Git keeps all of its files in the `.git` directory.
+   Git keeps all of its files in the :file:`.git` directory.
-   To recover from this little mistake, we can just remove the `.git` folder in the moons subdirectory by running the following command from inside the `planets` directory:
+   To recover from this little mistake, we can just remove the ``.git`` folder in the moons subdirectory by running the following command from inside the ``planets`` directory:

    .. code-block:: bash
       :caption: |cli|